SFarbolin/quartz/content/solstice-fires.md

 During cleanup, some charcoal is collected from each fire to be added to the next one.
 Thus there is a direct physical connection between each fire, going back to the first one in December 2024.

-There is, of course, also a bunch of nails and miscellaneous bits left over, so sometime in the week following each fire, I thoroughly sweep the burn area with a  magnet
+There is, of course, also a bunch of nails and miscellaneous bits left over.
+So after each fire, I thoroughly sweep the burn area with a floor magnet until I can pass over the whole area without anything sticking to it.
+I use my truck in the field sometimes, and I don't want any surprise nails in my tires.
+This process is actually pretty fun because, as I sift through the pile I get to find all kinds of cool looking bits that survived the blaze.
+By the time I'm done, it looks like ![[PXL_20251223_212513248.jpg|this]]

 # Past Burns